Edit web pages prior to printing. Delete, hide and format elements. Edit text. Remove adverts and sidebars.

 The buttons available on the Print Edit WE toolbar are:

-• Select - select all elements or all graphic elements, or re-select elements from previous command.
+• Select - select all or graphic or page-break elements, or re-select elements from previous command.

 • Deselect - deselect all currently selected elements.